rukshn/spark-docs/projects/index.md

 A project is a collection of CQL and a place where users can collaborate on writing and managing a CQL project.

-To give you an idea of what a project looks like, you will be automatically added to a demo project when you **sign in** to the CQL Editor.
+To give you an idea of what a project looks like, you will be automatically added to a demo project when you **sign in** to the The Spark Editor.

 ::: tip
 The first thing you will have to do after signing up is create a project and add your collaborators.